Mbashaliee/ArewaDS-Machine-Learning-Assignment/ArewaDS-Machine-Learning-Assignments-1/README.md

-# ArewaDS Academy - Machine Learning Assignments
+# Arewa Data Science Academy - ML Felowship Assignment

 Welcome to my repository for the Machine Learning track at **ArewaDS Academy**.
 This repo contains my weekly assignments, notes, and mini-projects as I progress through the course.